Fishing is Fun (FIF) Awards Grants to 11 Angling Projects

 - Mid-June - A final list of projects and funding is approved by the Colorado Parks and Wildlife Director.

-Over nearly 25 years, the Fishing Is Fun program has supported nearly 300 angling improvement projects across the state, from the smallest towns on the Eastern Plains and the West Slope to the major metropolitan areas along the Front Range.
+Over 30 years, the Fishing Is Fun program has supported 375 angling improvement projects across the state, from the smallest towns on the Eastern Plains and the West Slope to the major metropolitan areas along the Front Range.
 In just the last few years, grants have been awarded for projects in or near Steamboat Springs, Lake City, Hudson, Idaho Springs, Pueblo and nearly two dozen other locations.
 Project sponsors have included open-space programs, water trusts, angling organizations, local and county governments and park and recreation departments.